Facade Wizard Overview

 - If your facade was loaded from a shape, the shape's or face's rule file and the start rule will be set, and you can select and generate the model.

 Note: Currently, the Facade Wizard creates CGA code "one way" only, i.e., you cannot "load" a facade with associated rules into the Facade Wizard.
-However, the created CGA code can easily be edited using the CGA graphical or text editors.
+However, the created CGA code can easily be edited using the CGA text editor.

 - Flexible vs. rigid splits.
 Normally, if you have multiple splits along an axis (X or Y), the Facade Wizard will assign flexible splits automatically, so a created facade can adapt to different shapes.
 However, in some cases, it is necessary to manually define split types.
 Move with the mouse over a region and press the Cursor up or Cursor down keys to change the split model: A bold yellow line indicates a rigid split, a dotted yellow line indicates a flexible split.
 No line indicates automatic mode.